ccollicutt/ccollicutt.github.io/_posts/2021-07-30-supply-chain-security-part-1.md

 * Caching
 * Build images in unprivileged containers

-## Recommended Solution: Buildpacks/Paketo
+## Recommended Solution: Buildpacks and Paketo

-I think that [Buildpacks](https://buildpacks.io/features/) present a solution to a lot of the problems organizations will encounter when trying to build a secure software supply chain using container images.
+I think that [Buildpacks](https://buildpacks.io/features/)--and more specifically [Paketo](https://paketo.io)--present a solution to many of the problems organizations will encounter when trying to build a secure software supply chain using container images.

 With regards to my two main points:

 * **No Dockerfiles** - Buildpacks do not use Dockerfiles at all.
 They are not hidden away through abstraction, they just don't exist.
 Can't edit what doesn't exist.
 (Though if you want to create custom buildpacks, you can use Dockerfiles)
 * **Separation of Concerns** - The application, dependencies, and OS are separated out and in fact the resulting images can be "rebased" in which one layer is changed without affecting the others

-### Using kpack and buildpacks (but not Dockerfiles)
+### Using Pack and Paketo Buildpacks (but not Dockerfiles)

+#### Paketo

+First, what's Paketo?
+I would say that Paketo is a project that uses Buildpacks to provide container images that can run anywhere, including Kubernetes.
+As well they are supporting many runtimes.
+So, for the purposes of this post, we'll use Paketo Buildpacks to build apps.
+I would almost consider Paketo a distribution of usable, community generated buildpacks.

+#### Pack

-Let's use pack to build a container image.
+Pack is the tool that actually generates the Buildpack images so let's use pack to build a container image.

-First, install kpack which can be used to create buildpack based images.
+First, install pack which can be used to create buildpack based images.
 I'm doing so on Linux.

 ```
 sudo add-apt-repository ppa:cncf-buildpacks/pack-cli